 Table 5-2.
-Location of the PRC during SMAPEx-4.
+Location of the PRC during SMAPEx-5.

-the PLIS swath.
+During SMAPEx-5, the PARCs will be located within the Narrandera airport grounds (see Figure 5-8).
+Calibration of PLIS will be performed along a "calibration circuit" consisting of 3 overpasses of the PARCs (runs 1, 2 and 3).
+In order to be clearly distinguishable in the radar images the three PARCs will be aligned at 45° with respect to the calibration flight lines, in the #1, #3 and #2 going outward in the PLIS swath.
 All PARCs will be oriented at 30° incidence angle, corresponding to the PLIS incidence angle at the center of the swath.
 The overpass will be offset with respect to the PARCs so that these fall towards the outer edge (45° incidence angle), in the center (30°) or towards the inner edge (15°) of the PLIS swath in respectively run 1, run 2 and run 3, in order to verify the radar performance across the entire swath and at both polarizations.
 The flight line will be repeated in both directions to calibrate both left and right antenna of the PLIS.
 Calibration will be performed at 10,400ft altitude (ASL).
-The calibration circuit will be undertaken only at the start and end of each airborne campaign to check for calibration drift.
+The calibration circuit will be undertaken only at the start and end of each airborne campaign

-Figure 5-9.
-Location of PRCs during SMAPEx-4.
+Figure 5-8.
+Location of PRCs during SMAPEx-5.